databendlabs/databend-loki-adapter/README.md

 ## HTTP API

 All endpoints return Loki-compatible JSON responses and reuse the same error shape that Loki expects (`status:error`, `errorType`, `error`).
 Grafana can therefore talk to the adapter using the stock Loki data source without any proxy layers or plugins.
+Refer to the upstream [Loki HTTP API reference](https://grafana.com/docs/loki/latest/reference/loki-http-api/) for the detailed contract of each endpoint.

 | Endpoint                                | Description                                                                                                                                                                                                         |
 | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |